Best Of17 min read

 Wp Engine

-WP Engine is the premium WordPress-only host that basically built the "managed WordPress" category.
-It's priced accordingly.
-For agencies doing serious WordPress work — custom themes, complex plugins, high-traffic clients — the performance infrastructure is genuinely excellent.
-But you're paying for it, and the per-site licensing model at scale can get expensive fast.
+WP Engine basically invented managed WordPress hosting and prices it accordingly.
+For agencies doing serious WordPress work — custom themes, complex plugins, high-traffic sites — the performance infrastructure is legitimately solid.
+But you pay for it, and the per-site licensing can get painful as you scale.

-WP Engine's agency appeal centers on its Agency Partner Program, which gives you co-selling support, dedicated account management, and joint marketing opportunities.
-If you're an established agency with a WordPress-heavy book of business, that's real value.
-Honestly though, I think the per-site fee structure is WP Engine's biggest weakness — once you cross 20+ client sites, the math gets uncomfortable quickly and you'll start wondering if you made the right call.
+WP Engine's agency program gives you co-selling support, dedicated account management, and joint marketing.
+If you've built a WordPress-heavy client base, that's genuinely useful.
+But the per-site fee structure bothers me — once you hit 20+ sites, you'll start wondering if you made the right choice and if there's something more cost-effective out there.

 Key Features